Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_auth.md

         // Refresh the token
         logger?.Log(logLevels.Low(), $"{context.OperationKey}: Refreshing token...");
         refreshedToken = await RefreshTokenAsync(request, formerToken, cancellationToken).ConfigureAwait(false);
+        // If no token is provided, fail fast by returning an Unauthorized response without sending the request if (string.IsNullOrEmpty(refreshedToken))
+            return new HttpResponseMessage(HttpStatusCode.Unauthorized)
+            {
+                RequestMessage = request,
+                ReasonPhrase = "Authorization token is missing.",
+                Content = new StringContent("Authorization token is missing.")
+            };

         // Set the authentication header with refreshed token clonedRequest.Headers.Authorization = new AuthenticationHeaderValue(auth.Scheme, refreshedToken);